lueschem/lueschem.github.io/_posts/2018-11-23-Booting-Debian-with-U-Boot.md

 ![boot](/assets/images/blog/boot.png){:class="img-responsive"}

-Having a proper boot loader setup for your IoT device is a mandatory prerequisite for reliable device updates.
+Having a proper boot loader setup for your IoT device is a mandatory prerequisite for reliable updates.

 ## Requirements